Paria Peninsula

 Satellite photo of the Paria Peninsula, between the Caribbean Sea (above/north) and Gulf of Paria (below/south).

 The Paria Peninsula is part of eastern Sucre State (red) in northeastern Venezuela.

 The Paria Peninsula (Península de Paria) is a large peninsula on the Caribbean Sea, in the state of Sucre in northern Venezuela.

 Geography

 Separating the Caribbean Sea from the Gulf of Paria, the peninsula is part of the Serranía del Litoral mountain range, in the Venezuelan Coastal Range portion of the northern Andes.
-Its tip is within sight of the naked eye from the island of Trinidad.
+Punta Peñas, its tip, is within sight of the naked eye from the island of Trinidad.